borderyz/neurowaves-lab-documentation/docs/source/5-pipeline/notebooks/eeg-fmri/0-generic-pipeline.rst

 Overview
 ~~~~~~~~

+The MRI scanner at NYUAD provides the data in dicom format stored securely on an XNAT platform hosted on NYUAD servers.

 - We store and organize raw scanner data in **XNAT**.
 - We convert these data to BIDS format using **dcm2bids**.